An indoor garden is a place where winter does not exist, and that’s quite something when you live in a cold climate. Indeed, it is a happy place.

 Pruning the lemon tree

+We are not experts in pruning.
 I watched some videos on pruning a lemon tree and found out that it is not much different than an apple tree.
 All the branches that grow inside the tree or straight up have to go.
 If something grows too low, it is pruned away as well.
 Our tree has a bush shape, and so far we like it.
 Maybe down the road, we will prune it into a tree, but so far we have not seen any need for it.

 Transplanting a lemon tree

-The trees are usually sold in too small pots, to keep them small.
+The trees are usually sold in fairly small pots, to keep them small.
 We transplanted the tree right away.
 For lemon trees, I hear that deeper pots are better.
 You can also use a grow bag to encourage healthy root growth.
 Grow bags can be easily made or bought.

 How to know when to transplant?